keanukf/udacity_datascientist_capstone-project/README.md

 ## Optimizing app offers with Starbucks as part of my Udacity Data Science Nano Degree

 ---
+### Medium article
+The whole project is explained and examined in this [Medium Article](https://keanu-forthmann.medium.com/predicting-starbucks-customer-spendings-cca39b7533c2).

+### The repository includes the following folder and files
+- data - including three .jsons with all data used
+  - profile.json - contains people demographic data
+  - transcript.json - transcript of all customer actions
+  - portfolio.json - overview about all offers
+- images - chart images from Jupyter Notebook
+- Starbucks_Capstone_notebook.ipynb - Jupyter Notebook with all

+---

 This project is about Starbucks - so here is some information about Starbucks in brief.
 The Starbucks Corporation is an American multinational chain of coffeehouses and roastery reserves headquartered in Seattle, Washington.
 It was founded in 1971 and as of 2020 they operated more than 30,000 places in over 70 countries.
 In 2019 they made a total revenue of US$ 26.50 billion.
 Part 1 - Project Definition